-Do you know what your resting heart beat should be, or your blood pressure?
+Do you know what your resting heartbeat should be, or your blood pressure?
 No one is expecting you have a medical knowledge that would make a doctor blush, but it can be beneficial to have a basic understanding of the condition that your body should be in, as it’ll make you more aware of any changes as and when they occur.
 Also, knowing how to treat minor medical issues can also be worth its weight in gold and prevent more serious medical problems from developing.

 Don’t Be Afraid

 It is understandable that some people would be afraid of their health.
 When something goes or feels wrong, it’s tempting to put your head under the covers and pretend that everything’s all hunky dory, but this is not a solution.
 Everything probably is completely fine, but you won’t know for sure until you visit the doctor and get it checked out by a professional.
-Ultimately, hesitating when it comes to your health can not lead to anything good.
-If you’re concerned for your health, be bold and get it taken care of as soon as possible.
-Delaying will only result in one of two things – a worsening medical condition or unnecessary worry, neither of which are good.
+Ultimately, hesitating when it comes to your health cannot lead to anything good.
+If you’re concerned about your health, be bold and get it taken care of as soon as possible.
+Delaying will only result in one of two things – a worsening medical condition or unnecessary worry, neither of which is good.